 As mentioned, I did start out shooting from the barrier as a fan.
 One such gig also resulted in my favourite photo I have taken to date, Katy Perry at the T20 Women’s World Cup at the post-match concert, March 2020.
 It was a mad dash to the barrier in the middle of the MCG and I lucked out with a prime position.
 Not only has this been one of my favourite photography opportunities, but it is definitely up there as one of my favourite gigs to date.

 I was lucky enough to be approached by drummer Andy Strachan of The Living End to have one of the photos I took of him to be published in Drum Scene magazine.

 There are many other shots from my photography portfolio that I am extremely proud of.
 Each of these can be found on the homepage and detailed galleries are available through the links in the menu.

-I wanted to thank my wonderful fiancé, Stef, for her love and support towards my passion for photography.
+I want to thank my wonderful wife, Stef, for her love and support towards my passion for photography.
 Stef is also the creator and editor of Lilithia Reviews and without her, I would not of had the opportunities to shoot at some incredible gigs and events.
 I am forever thankful for the ongoing opportunities that Lilithia Reviews provides.
 I urge you to go and check out the review website, and if you are interested in having a gig or event covered, feel free to contact her here.

 If you wish to enquire about any of my photography or any potential opportunities, please use the contact link here.